Printer Guide for eCommerce Businesses

 Picking the best printer for your business

 There are two peripherals that no eCommerce seller can do without: printers and scales.
-In this section we’ll look at the different options available for printers in terms of initial pricing, long-term costs, and how effective they are in terms of a business impact.
+Here we look at the available options for each, and how to select one that’s right for your business.

 There are three popular categories of printer for eCommerce businesses: inkjet, laser and thermal.

-Inkjet printers are the most common consumer-level printers.
+Inkjet printers are the most common printers for home use.
 You probably already own one right now.
 They use the little inkjet cartridges that are notorious for being highly priced.
 While good for simple print jobs, using it as the main driver of eCommerce printing tasks gives light to some advantages and disadvantages.

 Advantages of using an inkjet printer: